Lead Poisoning in The Home

 Lead is a harmful metal occurring naturally in the earth’s crust and can harm human and animal health.
 Lead poisoning results from long-term exposure to high levels of lead in the body.

 Anyone can get lead poisoning.
 Children six years and below are, however, more vulnerable.
-Children as still growing; thus, their brains and nervous systems are more sensitive to lead poisoning effects.
+Children are still growing; thus, their brains and nervous systems are more sensitive to lead poisoning effects.
 Lead poisoning can cause severe health complications, and other consequences include learning and behavioral issues and long-term intellectual disabilities.

 Sources of Lead Exposure in the Home